Jonybang/Geesome-CMF/readme.md

 - Dictionary and DictionaryWord - certain general phrases, which are not related to any page or other custom entity(as 'Subscribe', 'Copyright' and etc.).
 Also available in templates.

 Sub entites:
+- UserActionLog - logs about users actions with all entities (create, update, delete);
 - SubscriberGroup and Subscriber - created for оrganization of mailing about news ot other important site events;
 - MailTemplate - templates of sending mails with support of [Blade](https://laravel.com/docs/5.0/templates) syntax(in the main for place variables), stored in database, and editable from admin panel;
 - SendedMail - for possibly of resend previosly sended mails.